HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-throttle fully bent, null void to fill my head - breathe with one breath and sight i come alive let me guess as i swear on our both lives i
+throttle fully bent, null void heavy toll paid to fill my head - breathe with one breath and sight i come alive feeling someone's drive, purpose tracking active let me guess as i swear on both our lives
-(just to grasp the heart it will melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feeling the warmth of my tribe, same species, our rarest kind feel(ing) the vibe's warmth, calm of my tribe's might flame of the spirits ages old - sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain

-arm yourself with courage to see it through look into my eyes tell me your not seeing grey through your specters i emerge eye to eye, laser line of sight, line of understanding connection is still stable when you watch me steer myself sometimes new
+(just to grasp the heart of ice it will melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel the warmth of my tribe, same species, rarest kind feel(ing) the vibe's warmth, calm of my tribe's might flame of the spirits ages old - rest sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain through your specters i emerge eye to eye, laser line of sight, line of understanding connection is still stable when you watch me steer myself sometimes new armed yourself with courage to see it through look into my eyes tell me your not seeing grey internal beautiful dark world raw energy in weight
+(feeling raw weight)

+(heavy toll paid all i want is you all you are but let us live in colorized world till our souls are through)

 let us live in cold
 until our souls are through
 i swear on our both lives

-internal
-heavy toll paid,
-feeling raw weight
-heavy toll paid all i want is you beautiful dark world

-let us live in cold
-until our souls are through
-i swear on our both lives

-heavy toll paid all i want is you all you are but let us live in colorized world till both our souls are through
+upping gear brings the light - close brings the light - to us that's when the colours come out

 (it's a colorized
 colorized world)